StefHill/HillsHealth/Wiki - GP Prescription Data.md

 - The sum and combined costs of prescriptions by specific disorder
 - The sum and combined costs of prescription by GP practice

 Queries were moved to PowerBI for further analysis.
-Respectively, a cut of the data for the 4 queries listed above is shown below;
+Respectively, a cut of the **February 2020** data for the 4 queries listed above is shown below;

 ![Feb20 IndividualDrugData (2)](https://user-images.githubusercontent.com/45914355/83693253-a8708500-a5ed-11ea-9def-00a06e9b66c5.png)